amnotafraid/socket-pairs/README.md

-# Simple socket.io Chat
+# Socket Pairs

-This uses express and socket.io to make a chat application.
+This uses express and socket.io to pair two clients together using a code the user enters.
+Multiple pairings can be made.

 ## Usage